OrdinaryMagician/saya_m/README.md

 ## Spellcasting

 As someone of such an upbringing as she is, **Saya** is no stranger to magic, and her specialty lies in so-called ***"Spellcards"***: Specialized spells with limited use but quite mighty potential.
 Each is selected through a dedicated key, after which you can opt for either a primary or secondary attack with it, with varying effects.
 Afterwards you will have to wait for your mana to replenish in order to use another one.
 Note that each of these requires increasingly more mana then the previous (and their altfires require even more), so the strongest attacks will take much longer to become available once again.

-### Spellcard: Rude Sign "Saturation Barrage"

-*"What?
-Like...
-Just dodge through it?
-It's not that hard."*

-One of the spellcards that got **Saya** banned from duels.
-The amount of projectiles on display is said to be so dense it's practically impossible to avoid without extreme luck.

-Primary fire directs the barrage towards everything in front of you, while secondary fire, will instead cause the barrage to swirl in every direction.

-It really is just too much, no wonder people refuse to duel her.

 ### Spellcard: Reviled Sign "Igneous Lexicon"